mikestantonmusic/SpeechBridge/replit.md

 ## System Architecture

-The application follows a modern full-stack architecture with clear separation between frontend and backend:
+The application follows a modern full-stack architecture with clear separation between frontend, backend, and mobile components:

 ### Frontend Architecture
 - **Framework**: React with TypeScript